-Jussie Smollett’s Brother Jojo Says The Star Is ‘Violently Awakening From Night Terrors’ Following Scandal
+Jussie Smollett’s Brother, Jojo, Says The Star Is ‘Violently Awakening From Night Terrors’ Following Scandal

 Mommy… I thank God every single day that you were given to us.
 I know that no matter the lifetime…we would have found you and been created, molded and loved by you.
 My biggest fear in life is you not knowing how deeply you have affected every last one of us… how deeply grateful we are for you… how deeply we love you.
 It’s because of you that i can look at my sisters and see them as incredible mothers with your handprint all over it.
 It’s because of you that my brothers and i will be the best fathers on the planet.
 You are life.
 You are love.
 You are mine.
 To you, @jazzsmollettwarwell @jurneebell and every other mother (biological, adopted, or mother/mentor) in the universe…Y’all make this real. #HappyMothersDay

 The chief also stated as fact that Jussie had sent himself the threatening letter that arrived at the Empire production offices weeks before the attack.

-The FBI then refuted this claim,” Jojo continues in his piece.
+“The FBI then refuted this claim,” Jojo continues in his piece.
 “Again, the chief did not correct his accusations.”

 Jojo reportedly delves more into how the allegations against his brother have affected the entire Smollett family.
 He also points out that Smollett has maintained his innocence through being booked and arrested and has cooperated with police up until his charges were dropped.

 While Smollett has been laying low publicly since being accused of falsifying his attack, the actor’s role on Empire is reportedly still intact.
 HotNewHipHop shared that Taraji P. Henson said Smollett will return to the show when she appeared on The View in early April.
-The What Men Want star stated that she talks to her co-star “all the time” and she could confirm that he was coming back to the show but doesn’t have any more info.
-The show faced a historic low when it returned for season five after hiatus, with just 3.97 million viewers.
+The What Men Want star stated that she talks to her co-star “all the time,” and she could confirm that he was coming back to the show, but doesn’t have any more info.
+The show faced a historic low when it returned for Season 5 after hiatus, with just 3.97 million viewers.